ERIKA SANBORNE MEDIA PRESENTS

 Pretty cool, right?

-I just used a recent selfie I had on my phone.
-It turns out the type of detail I’d normally want from a DSLR camera is not needed for this kind of project, with the edits I make in Photoshop.
-You can see the photo I started with below – it’s just a regular selfie from my phone.
+For this starter cartoon portrait, I just used a recent selfie I had on my phone.
+You can see the photo I started with below – it’s just a regular selfie.

 Here is my original image

-Note that I did do some customization in addition to modifying the image surface to cartoon me into the cartoon portrait you see above: I removed the logos from my shirt, and I repositioned my “selfie arms” for a more natural posture suggestive of crossed arms.
-Had I planned for this better, I would have had someone else take the pic, so that I could have crossed my arms to begin with.
-And I would not have worn a shirt showing logos.
-I am showing you this because I think it’s good for you to get a sense of my process, and to share where I began with this work that has grown into a steady side stream of client who want cartoon portraits.
+Note that I did do some customization in addition to modifying the image surface to create the cartoon portrait you see above: I removed the logos from my shirt, and I repositioned my “selfie arms” for a more natural posture suggestive of crossed arms.
+Had I planned for this better – as you should do! – I would have had someone else take the pic, so that I could have crossed my arms to begin with.
+And I would have worn a shirt not showing logos.
+I am showing you this because I think it’s good for you to get a sense of my process, and to share where I began with this work.

 I have created some digitized backgrounds that match the style of the cartoon portraits.

 Want to order a cartoon you?
 Go for it.
 Place your order today.
-Turn-around time is as fast as we can work, currently 3-5 business days.
+Turn-around time is currently five business days.

 I did not make up a lot of background options, because the foreground is what’s important with these, right?
 I prefer my own image on solid black or white backgrounds.
 However, I did digitize five additional scenic options.
 If you’re undecided, I recommend a black or white background, honestly.